yuanchiang/processed-dataset-for-optimization-modeling/README.md

 ## Notes

 - All optima are re-verified with Gurobi.
-A small number of MAMO instances whose published ground truth could not be reproduced were re-modeled; consult the paper for details.
 - These subsets are smaller than the original benchmarks by design: instances whose labels could not be verified were excluded.